 The high resolution of this compact disc may reveal limitations inherent in the original analog recordings.
 WARNING: Copyright subsists in all recordings issued under this label.
-Any unauthorized rental, broadcasting, public performance, copyring or recording in any manner whatsoever will constitute infringement of such copyright and will render the infringer liable to an action at law.
-In case there is a perception institution in the relevant country entitled to grant licenses for the use of recordings for public performance or broadcasting, such licenses may be obtained from such institution.

-Manufactured for Time-Life Music by Warner Special Products, a Time Warner Company ⊕ 1991 Warner Special Products OPCD-2631
+Any unauthorized rental, broadcasting, public perform-WARNING: Copylight subsits in directromys issued under this iddel, any undufficited rental brodicating, public perform-ance, copyling of recording in any manner whatsoever we constitute intringement of such copyright and we render the intringer liable to an action at law.
+In case there is a perception institution in the relevant country entitled to grant licenses for table to an oction at law in case there is a percention remained in the relevanc country entitled to grant licenses to the use of recordings for public performance or broadcasting, such licenses may be obtained from such institution Manufactured for Time-Life Music by Warner Special Products ECIAL PRODUCTS a Time Wamer Company @ 1991 Wamer Special Products